alvpr/HWI-SDR-Testbed/README.md

 # Sofware-Defined Radio Testbed for I/Q Imbalanced Communication Systems
-This repository contains the code for the paper with the same title submitted to the IEEE Communications Letters.
+This repository contains the code for the paper with the same title submitted to the MDPI Electronics.
 ![Alt text](graph.png)

 ## Getting Started